Call for Participation

 Expected Workshop outcome

-- A set of open research questions, methodological gaps, and challenges, grouped by themes
+- A mapping of open research questions, methodological gaps, and key challenges for eliciting, designing, evaluating, generating, deploying, and maintaining explanation content.

 Workshop topics